mchels/FolderBrowser/doc/user_guide.md

 --------------------------------------------------------------------------------
 It should be relatively straightforward to extend FolderBrowser to allow for data and meta information in different formats than the default one.
-To do this one would have to
-- rewrite the `Sweep` class,
+To do this one would have to rewrite the `Sweep` class.
-- rewrite the `item_text` definition in the `load_sweeps_in_dir` method in the File List class.
 Possibly a few other rewrites could be required.
-One should not have to rewrite the `DataHandler` and `PlotHandler` classes.
+One should NOT have to rewrite the `DataHandler` and `PlotHandler` classes.